zrajm/elemental/README.md

 do not require the full functionality of jQuery, and thus can benefit from something smaller).

+It is written using modern Javascript (ES6) and does not strive to be overly backwards compatible.

 Elemental will only ever support a subset of the jQuery features (exactly which subset will probably change over time).